 - 1 free-range or organic egg

-- 30-50 grams (approx.) dark or milk chocolate buttons (or chopped up squares, I've used Green and Blacks dark chocolate chopped up).
+- 30-50 g dark chocolate -buttons (or chopped up squares, I've used Green and Blacks dark chocolate chopped up).
 For dairy-free use a dairy-free chocolate or cacao nibs.

 - Pre-heat oven to 180°C/ 350°F. Line a large loaf tin with baking paper.